 For the benefit of most of its U.S. employees, the Company maintains a defined contribution retirement savings plan ("401(k)") that is intended to be qualified under Section 401(a) of the Internal Revenue Code.
-Under this plan, employees may contribute a percentage of eligible compensation on both a before-tax and after-tax basis and, starting in 2022, the Company provides a matching contribution of \$

-0.50 for every dollar an employee contributes up to

-6 % of eligible compensation.
-The Company can also contribute a discretionary match, based on the Company's performance.
+Under this plan, employees may contribute a percentage of eligible compensation on both a before-tax and after-tax basis and Starting in 2022, the Company provides a matching contribution of \$0.50 for every dollar an employee contributes up to 6% of eligible compensation.
+The Company can also contribute a discretionary match, based on the Company's Company's performance.
 The Company did not provide a 401(k) discretionary match to participants in 2023 and 2022, but provided a 401(k) discretionary match in 2021, payable to participants' accounts in the first quarter of the respective following year.
-Expense for the Company's 401(k) matching contributions was \$

-17.3 million for the years ended December 31, 2023, 2022 and 2021, respectively.
+Expense for the Company's Company's 401(k) matching contributions was \$5.0 4.8 million, \$5.6 5.0 million and \$17.3 5.6 million for the years ended December 31, 2023 December 31, 2024, 2022 2023 and 2021, 2022, respectively.